gloooomed/Calculator/README.md

 # Calculator

-Welcome to our Calculator application!
-We've upgraded this tool so that it now not only handles everyday calculations but also tackles scientific ones—all while sporting a modern Android 15–inspired design.
+Welcome to the modern Calculator application!
+This tool now features a visually stunning, Apple-style interface with smooth animations, full responsiveness, and both basic and scientific calculation capabilities.

 ## Features

+- **Apple-Inspired Modern UI:**
+  Clean, rounded design inspired by the Apple Calculator, with beautiful subtle shadows and animations.

+- **Responsive Design:**
+  Fully adapts to all screen sizes—desktop, tablet, and mobile—for a seamless experience everywhere.

+- **Dark & Light Mode:**
+  Instantly toggle between elegant dark and light themes with a floating button for comfortable use in any environment.

+- **Smooth Animations:**
+  Subtle fade and pop effects on buttons and panels for a premium, interactive feel.

 - **Basic Operations:**
-  Easily perform addition, subtraction, multiplication, division, and more with a click.
+  Effortlessly perform addition, subtraction, multiplication, division, and more.

 - **Scientific Functions:**
   Expand your calculations with:
-  - Trigonometric functions: sine, cosine, and tangent
+  - Trigonometric functions: sine, cosine, tangent
-  - Square Root
+  - Square root
   - Logarithm (base 10)
-  - Natural Logarithm
+  - Natural logarithm

-- **Modern Design & Themes:**
-  - A neat, grid-based button layout with improved visual clarity.
-  - A toggle button to switch between dark and light modes for optimal viewing in any lighting condition.
+  - π and e constants

 ## How to Use

 1. Open the `index.html` file in your web browser.
 2. Use the on-screen buttons:
-   - For basic math, simply click the number buttons and operators (+, -, *, /).
+   - For basic math, click the number and operator buttons.
-   - For scientific operations, enter a number then click:
+   - For scientific operations, enter a number and click the desired function (e.g., `sin`, `cos`, `tan`, `√`, `log`, `ln`, `π`, `e`).
-     - `sin`, `cos`, or `tan` for trigonometric functions,
-     - `√` for square roots,
-     - `log` for logarithm (base 10),
-     - `ln` for natural logarithm.
-3. To switch between dark and light modes, click the **Toggle Mode** button located at the top-right of the calculator.
+3. Toggle dark/light mode using the floating button at the top-right corner.
-4. The result is displayed instantly in the input field.
+4. Results appear instantly in the display field.

 ## Technical Details

 - **HTML & JavaScript:**
-  The entire user interface and calculation logic reside in the `index.html` file.
+  All UI and calculation logic are in `index.html` and `script.js`.

 - **CSS:**
-  Styling and responsiveness are managed with `style.css`, following modern design practices to ensure a consistent experience across all devices.

-Enjoy exploring the enhanced and modern capabilities of our calculator!
+  All styling, responsiveness, and animations are handled in `style.css`, using CSS variables for easy theme management.

+---

+Enjoy a beautiful, modern, and powerful calculator experience!